robisa693/runelite-plugin-tester/README.md

 # RuneLite Plugin Tester
+This was removed from plugin-hub for break the jagex third party guidelines!

 Lets you start the official RuneLite client with custom start arguments (`--developer-mode`, etc.) without having to compile RuneLite from source in an IDE.